Jorge Polanco hits homers twice, Twins beat Astros 7-5

 TRAINER’S ROOM

 Twins: INF Josh Donaldson (right hamstring) was out of a lineup for a second straight game on Sunday.
-Manager Rocco Baldelli said Donaldson was a little sore and getting treatment as the Twins work through a timeline for when he could return to the lineup.
+Baldelli said Donaldson was a little sore and getting treatment as the Twins work through a timeline for when he could return to the lineup.
 Baldelli was hopeful Donaldson would not need to go on the injured list.

 Astros: DH Michael Brantley left the game for precautionary reasons in the third after being struck in the head and shaken up in the first inning on a collision with Andrelton Simmons at second base.
-Jake Meyers replaced Brantley. … RHP Rafael Montero exited in the eighth with an undisclosed injury. … 3B Alex Bregman (left quadriceps strain) returned to Houston on Sunday to give an update on his rehabilitation, manager Dusty Baker said.
+Jake Meyers replaced Brantley. … RHP Rafael Montero exited in the eighth with shoulder soreness, Baker said. … 3B Alex Bregman (left quadriceps strain) returned to Houston on Sunday to give an update on his rehabilitation, Baker said.
 “We will talk to him and see what kind of progress he’s making physically and mentally about when we might activate him,” Baker said.

 UP NEXT

-Twins: Minnesota has yet to announce a starter for the opener of the three-game series at home against the White Sox on Monday.
+Twins: RHP Beau Burrows (0-0, 11.00 ERA) will be the starter for the opener of the three-game series at home against the White Sox on Monday.
+Burrows will make his first career start.

 Astros: After an off day on Monday, RHP Jake Odorizzi (4-6, 4.95 ERA) will start a two-game series against the Rockies on Tuesday.
 Odorizzi struggled in his last start Wednesday against the Dodgers, getting tagged for six runs in three innings.